gitblit/fathom/fathom-site/docs/security.md

 ## About

-**Fathom-Security** provides authentication realms and authorization infrastructure.
+**Fathom-Security** provides support for multiple authentication realms and an authorization infrastructure.

 ## Installation